What is a 504 Plan?

 - From there, the school will determine the student’s eligibility and then coordinate the setup of your child’s plan.

-This educational content on Back to School 2021 is made possible with support from Lilly Diabetes (Baqsimi) and editorial control rests solely on Beyond Type 1.
+This educational content on Back to School 2021 is made possible with support from Lilly Diabetes (Baqsimi), an active partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely on Beyond Type 1.

 Living outside of the US?
 Visit our Individual Healthcare Plans for Children with Type 1 in School for the following countries: Canada, UK, New Zealand and Australia.